neutrino-man4/jetsim/README.md

 dijet configuration uses `frameType: 1` and runs standalone without any LHEF input from MadGraph.
 The TTBar configuration expects the LHEF output from the MadGraph step above.

-Default Pythia8 settings — including the CMS CP5 underlying event tune, which uses the `NNPDF3.1 nnlo_as_0118_luxqed` PDF set (LHAPDF ID `325100`) — are defined in `PyDelphes/configs/defaults.py` and can be freely modified.
+This simulation uses the CMS CP5 underlying event tune, along with the `NNPDF3.1 nnlo_as_0118_luxqed` PDF set (LHAPDF ID `325100`).
+These are defined in `PyDelphes/configs/defaults.py` and can be freely modified.
 The arguments in the config JSON files are mostly self-explanatory.